tiramiseb/quickonf/docs/index.md

 Quickonf allows you to automate your environment configuration, instead of manually configure your apps every time you reinstall your system.

-It is especially useful if you reinstall Ubuntu at every release.
+It is especially useful if you reinstall Ubuntu every now and then.

 ## How it works